Minor ailments scheme

 Everyone can go to their pharmacist for advice or to buy a medicine for a minor illness or ailment.
 The minor ailment scheme is an NHS service for anyone who does not pay prescription charges, including children under 16.
 After you speak to the pharmacist, they may be able to give you medicines free of charge or without you needing an appointment with your doctor.

 To be eligible to use the scheme you must be registered with a Hull GP and go to a Hull pharmacy that is in the scheme.
 You must also not pay for your prescriptions.
-Where possible you should provide your NHS number although this is not essential.
 You will need to show you are eligible to take part in the scheme.

 If you are not eligible to access medicines through this scheme, you can still ask for free advice and guidance from your pharmacist.